-- Solo Performance

-- Study, technical work and sight reading

-- Performance enhancing strategies

-- Group Performance

-- Aural Skills

-- Analysis and the evaluation of the influences of music

-- 15 minute solo performance recital on a chosen instrument - Group performance - Test recognition of scales, intervals, chords; transcription of rhythms and melody, music notation conventions; description of instrumentation and how they are used. - Practical test on the study/technical work and sight reading - Short written report that describes the use of music language in a composition.
+UNIT 1 WHAT IS STUDIED?
+Solo Performance Study, technical work and sight reading Performance enhancing strategies Group Performance Aural Skills Analysis and the evaluation of the influences of music a selection of the works to be performed in groups or the individual's solo performance recital is deconstructed.
+Music notation, improvisation and the language of music WHAT TYPE OF WORK IS DONE?
+15 minute solo performance recital on a chosen instrument Group performance Test - recognition of scales, intervals, chords; transcription of rhythms and melody, music notation conventions; description of instrumentation and how they are used.
+Practical test on the study/technical work and sight reading Short written report that describes the use of music language in a composition.
+UNIT 2 WHAT IS STUDIED?
+Solo Performance Study, technical work and sight reading Performance enhancing strategies Group Performance Aural Skills Analyse the structure and style of works to be prepared for solo performance, identifying the expressive features of the work.
+Music notation, improvisation and the language of music WHAT TYPE OF WORK IS DONE?
+15 minute solo performance recital on a chosen instrument Group performance Test - recognition of scales, intervals, chords; transcription of rhythms and melody, music notation conventions; description of instrumentation and how it is used.
+Practical test on the study/technical work and sight reading

-- Solo Performance

-- Study, technical work and sight reading

-- Performance enhancing strategies

-- Group Performance

-- Aural Skills

-- Analyse the structure and style of works to be prepared for solo performance, identifying the expressive features of the work.

-- Music notation, improvisation and the language of music

-- 15 minute solo performance recital on a chosen instrument - Group performance - Test recognition of scales, intervals, chords; transcription of rhythms and melody, music notation conventions; description of instrumentation and how it is used. - Practical test on the study/technical work and sight reading